Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Introduction

 An important direction in the study of EPSs is the case of a cross-currency reference portfolio, which will be discussed in this paper.
 In reality, it is fairly common for investors to hold assets across different economies in order to do risk diversification.
 Then the underlying reference portfolio for an EPS will contain assets from several economies.
 Therefore, to generalise the application scope of the concept of an EPS, the pricing and hedging strategies should take into account the exchange rate fluctuations, as well as the correlation between prices of domestic and foreign assets.
 Various existing approaches to the arbitrage-free pricing and hedging of cross-currency reference portfolios include either considering two independent local returns on domestic and foreign assets or focusing on the total return on the portfolio's value expressed in the domestic currency.
 This area of research is essential for providers and investors operating in international markets and it provides a valuable insight into fair pricing and hedging strategies for an EPS in a global context.

 To mitigate the foreign exchange risk, a variant of the Black-Scholes model was first proposed for pricing and hedging of European currency options by Garman and Kohlhagen \cite{GK1983}.
-Since the Garman-Kohlhagen model is based on the geometric Brownian motion, it is unable to correctly specify the dynamics of the exchange rate.
-Later, Shokrollahi and K{\i}l{\i}\c{c}man \cite{SK2015} proposed the actuarial approach for pricing currency options with exchange rate governed by the jump process and mixed fractional Brownian motion by changing the currency options pricing problem into an equivalent fair insurance premium problem.
+It should be acknowledged that since the Garman-Kohlhagen model is based on the geometric Brownian motion, it is unable to correctly specify the dynamics of the exchange rate.

 In order to hedge the risk of investments in domestic and foreign reference portfolios, we need to consider the preferences of EPS buyers and examine their respective strategies.
 If the purchaser regards the underlying portfolio as two separate independent portfolios, they will focus on the actual returns of domestic and foreign equities independently.
 In this case, we can model two hedging portfolios to hedge domestic and foreign equity risks separately.
 We need to mention that the hedging portfolio for domestic equity has been discussed before, thus we only need to consider foreign equity risks in this strategy.
 In another situation, EPS buyers only focus on the total return on the whole reference portfolio rather than separate returns of domestic and foreign equities.
 The insurance company should hedge total return risks together with currency risks and build only one hedging portfolio, it is more difficult to structure than in the first case.